Jimmycheong/blockchain_network/node_server/README.md

 - Create new blocks (from new transactions) to append to the existing blockchain.
 - Send the information to the broadcast server to be announced across the network.
 - Receive the most updated blockchain to be mined.

+Run the server with the addition of a specified port:

+`flask run --port 7000`